 Network security will always be an important part of IT.
 The CompTIA Security+ certification is an international, vendor-neutral certification that proves competency in system security, network infrastructure, access control and organizational security.

-Although not a required, it is recommended that you have at least two years of technical networking experience, with an emphasis on security.
+Although not required, it is recommended that you have at least two years of technical networking experience, with an emphasis on security.

 For more information visit the CompTIA Security+ website.